Occasionally, I do stuff for Halloween. I might do a picture, or write a story, or both. This year is both . . . almost.

 Jody’s mother had been one such when, upon turning sixteen years of age, Serena had spoken to her about The Art.
 Jody’s mother chose to shut herself off from the dangers of the spirit world, but also from the beauty and wonder of it.

-She still held her breath as Jody regained focus in her eyes, as Jody looked from her to Bones and back to the dolls.
+Serena stilled her breath as Jody regained focus in her eyes, as Jody looked from her to Bones and back to the dolls.

 He liked the name “Bones.”
 Centuries before, he had forsaken his original name, Caim, for a title: Venator Mali Spiritus, Hunter of Evil Spirits.
 He had now served this lineage for over eight hundred years and was very good at his job.
-In the sixteenth century, Bones had traded his blackbird form for that of a cat and shortly thereafter, he had been given his name.
+In the sixteenth century, Bones had traded his blackbird form for that of a cat and shortly after that, he had been given his current name.

 As a fallen angel, there was not much he couldn’t handle.
 That none of his charges had ever perished by the hands of men or by the ill will of spirits — a record not matched by any other familiar — was his singular point of pride.